rolandjlevy/js-interactive-circle-trail/README.md

 # Interactive Circle Trail

 > Click and drag to see a trail of fading circles.
-Made with just 10 lines of JavaScript
+Made with just 16 lines of JavaScript.
+Fully responsive and mobile-friendly.

 ### Links 🔗
 - [See the demo](https://js-interactive-circle-trail.rolandjlevy.repl.co)